THE SEVEN DAY BLUEPRINT

 When was the nation of Israel created?

-As this millennium neared its end, King David captured the city of the Jebusites, calling it Jerusalem, and moving his seat of government there.
+As this millennium neared its end, King David captured the city of the Jebusites, calling it Jerusalem, and moved his seat of government there.
 His son, King Solomon, built the first Temple in Jerusalem, dedicating it in the final year of the third millennium, as shown on the chart on the "HOME" page.

 Day Four – Gen 1:14-19